Rudolph & Sletten Inc.

 In the first stage of the project, WJE was engaged by the Salk Institute for Biological studies to consult on a preliminary study to evaluate the structural capacity and long-term performance of the existing window fenestration system.
 WJE was then engaged to carry out a condition survey, inventory, and assessment of all of the windows, documenting the various conditions, including deterioration and long-term exposure to ultraviolet light within a marine environment.

-WJE is currently developing a preservation program based on different types of repairs in order to retain as much of the original Burmese teak wood material as possible.
+WJE developed a conservation repair program based on customized types of repairs to retain as much of the original Burmese teak wood material as possible.
 The program addressed various levels of distress and deterioration exhibited by the teak wood window wall units.
-Working with the Salk Institute, the Getty Conservation Institute, the construction manager, and the contractor, the team reviewed and refined the repair protocols, balancing historic preservation needs, conservation treatments, and long-term care and maintenance of the original teak wood windows.
+Working with the Salk Institute, the Getty Conservation Institute, the construction manager, and the contractor, the team reviewed and refined the repair protocols, balancing historic preservation needs and conservation treatments.
+WJE also provided construction administration for the actual repair and restoration of the original teak wood windows.

-The wood window conservation program will inform the development of the overall Conservation Management Plan (CMP) that WJE is preparing for the Salk Institute for Biological Studies.
-The CMP will address and provide a policy for the long term care and conservation of the complex.
+The resulting teak window repair project has informed the development of the overall Conservation Management Plan (CMP) that WJE also led for the Salk Institute.
+The CMP addressed and provided a policy for the long-term care and conservation of the complex.

 Learn about the restoration of the Salk Institute's teak windows.
 MORE >Videos | Salk Institute for Biological Studies: Teak Wood Window Conservation Program

 WJE developed a preservation program to retain the original Burmese teak wood material.
 MORE >News | Salk Institute Awarded Twice by California Preservation Foundation

 Our professionals balance the need to provide practical, long-term solutions with the ability to...
 MORE >Services | Historic Preservation